 - College Reading (REA 0056)

-College readiness courses for students whose primary language is NOT English:
+College readiness courses for students with limited English proficiency:

 - Integrated Reading and Writing (EAP 0382)